Hong Kong Island

-The Central area on the island is the historical, political and economic centre of Hong Kong.
 The northern coast of the island forms the southern shore of the Victoria Harbour, which is largely responsible for the development of Hong Kong due to its deep waters favoured by large trade ships.

-The island is home to many famous sights, such as "The Peak", Ocean Park, many historical sites and various large shopping centres.
+The island is home to many famous tourists sights, such as "The Peak", Ocean Park, Former Central Police Station Compound, Murray House, and many other historical sites and various large shopping centres.
 The mountain ranges across the island are also famous for hiking.